NYKLE/garryniko-random-stuff/README.md

 Round indicators for HP/MP, timers, counters, etc.

-Three type of shapes: "Standard" - flat ends; "Rounded" - round ends; "Sections" - standart flat ends with section spacing.
+Three type of shapes: "Standard" - flat ends; "Rounded" - round ends; "Sections" - standard flat ends with section spacing.
 Experimental "Rounded with sections".
-Fill direction: Clockwise; Anti-Clockwise; Arch (starts from top and closes to bottom by both sides).
+Fill direction: Clockwise; Anti-Clockwise; Arch (starts from top and closes to bottom by sides).
 Property for angle offset, degrees, clockwise, 0 is up.
-Shape control by Diameter of circle and Thickness of line.
-Sections options: Amount of sections; Progress by sections (display progress with jump by sections); Sections spacing is percentage of section width.
+Shape control by Diameter of outer circle and Thickness of line.
+Sections options: Amount of sections; Progress by sections (display progress with jumps by sections); Sections spacing (percentage of section width).
 Progress by sections works with non-section type shapes.

 ![alt text](readme/ProgressCircleBanner.gif?raw=true)